 1. TEST PERIOD - How often should the test be executed 2.
 HOST - The IP address of the MySQL server 3.
 PORT - The port on which the server is listening 4.
 DB - the name of a database on the server 5.
 USERNAME and PASSWORD - The eG agent has to be configured with the credentials of a user who has server-wide PROCESS and SELECT privileges on the monitored MySQL server.
-To know how to create such a user, refer to Section 2.1.
+To know how to create such a user, refer to Section 3.1.1 of this document.
 6. CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.